Okay, this is crazy confusing but it doesn’t need to be.

 Join the Awesomeness and feel your best!!!

-We will meet 4 times in person and 2 times online (with the option of joining online each week but it is way more fun to meet in person especially in my peaceful and zen office).
+We will meet 4 times in person and 2 times online (with the option of joining online each week but it is way more fun to meet in person especially in my peaceful and zen office to share tea and chat).

 Receive your materials on January 1st to have plenty of time to plan and organize.
-Meet each Monday evening at 7pm for 6 weeks online or in person starting on January 6th to learn what and why.
-Ask questions and learn about how our environment and food impacts how we function and age.
+Meet each Monday evening at 7pm for 5 additional weeks online or in person starting on January 6th to learn what and why.
+Ask questions and learn about how our environment and food impacts how we function and how we age.
+Gain empowering ways to think into your own health so you can take charge for decades to come.
+Learn about Root Cause and Functional approach to wellness.

-For 3 weeks we will use herbs, supplements, food, and lifestyle to reboot and replenish our body.
-We will be learning a ton about hormones and how they work together.
-Blood sugar, adrenals, thyroid, and sex hormones.
+We will use herbs, supplements, food, and lifestyle to reboot and replenish our body.
+We will be learning a ton about hormones and how they work together and impact our life.
+Blood sugar, adrenals, thyroid, sex hormones, neurotransmitters, and more.

 Learn how to get various optional labs of your choice to help see ‘what’s going on in there’ including serum (blood) labs and hormone (salivary) labs.